Michael Jackson: Posthumous sales

-Later in 2014, Queen released a duet recorded with Jackson in the 1980s.
-A compilation album, Scream, was released on September 29, 2017.
-A jukebox musical, MJ the Musical, premiered on Broadway in 2022.
-Myles Frost won the 2022 Tony Award for Best Actor in a Musical for his portrayal of Jackson.
-On November 18, 2022, Epic released a 40th-anniversary edition reissue of Thriller.
-A biographical film based on Jackson's life, Michael, directed by Antoine Fuqua, is scheduled for release in April 2026.
-Jackson is played by his nephew Jaafar Jackson.
-Deadline Hollywood reported that the film "will not shy away from the controversies of Jackson's life".
-Since Jackson's death, his estate has grossed $2 billion in ticket revenue from MJ the Musical, Michael Jackson's This Is It and two Cirque du Soleil productions.

 Posthumous child sexual abuse allegations

-In 2013, choreographer Wade Robson filed a lawsuit alleging that Jackson had sexually abused him for seven years, beginning when he was seven years old (1989–1996).
+In 2013, the choreographer Wade Robson filed a lawsuit alleging that Jackson had sexually abused him for seven years, beginning when he was seven years old (1989–1996).
 In 2014, a case was filed by James Safechuck, alleging similar sexual abuse over a four-year period starting when Safechuck was ten (1988–1992).
 Both had previously testified in Jackson's defense during the 1993 allegations; Robson did so again in 2005.
-In 2015, Robson's case against Jackson's estate was dismissed as it had been filed too late.
+In 2015, Robson's case against Jackson's estate was dismissed as it exceeded California's statute of limitations.
 Safechuck's claim was also time-barred.

-In 2017, it was ruled that Jackson's corporations could not be held accountable for his alleged past actions.
+In 2017, the Los Angeles County Superior Court ruled that Jackson's corporations could not be held accountable for his alleged past actions.
 The rulings were appealed.
 On October 20, 2020, Safechuck's lawsuit against Jackson's corporations was again dismissed.
-The judge ruled that there was no evidence that Safechuck had had a relationship with Jackson's corporation, nor was it proven that there was a special relationship between the two.
+The judge ruled that there was no evidence that Safechuck had a relationship with Jackson's corporation, nor was it proven that there was a special relationship between the two.
 On April 26, 2021, Robson's case was dismissed because of a lack of supporting evidence that the defendants exercised control over Jackson.

-Robson and Safechuck's allegations were the subject of the documentary film Leaving Neverland, released in March 2019.
-Radio stations in New Zealand, Canada, the UK and the Netherlands removed Jackson's music from their playlists.
-Jackson's family condemned the film as a "public lynching", and the Jackson estate released a statement calling the film a "tabloid character assassination [Jackson] endured in life, and now in death".
-Close associates of Jackson, such as Corey Feldman, Aaron Carter, Brett Barnes, and Macaulay Culkin, defended Jackson in the wake of the documentary's release, saying that Jackson had never molested them.